sigstore/k8s-manifest-sigstore/docs/LATEST_RELEASE.md

 $ kubectl sigstore verify-resource -n sample-ns -i sample-registry/sample-manifest:dev
 ```

-About verify-resource command above, it automatically find the target resources to be verified in `sample-ns`, so you don need to specify K8s kind or resource names.
+About verify-resource command above, it automatically find the target resources to be verified in `sample-ns`, so you don't need to specify K8s kind or resource names.

 ## Example of admission controller implementation

-A reference impletementation of admission controller with verify-resource feature is inside [example/admission-controller](example/admission-controller) directory.
+A reference impletementation of admission controller with verify-resource feature is inside [example/admission-controller](../example/admission-controller) directory.

 For more comprehensive admission controller implementation which uses this project, you can try [Integrity Shield](https://github.com/open-cluster-management/integrity-shield).